aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/index.en.md

 ---
-title : "Usecase 4: Service Connectivity with HTTPS and Custom Domain" weight : 16
+title : "Usecase 4: Service Connectivity with HTTPS on Custom Domain and IAM Auth Access Controls" weight : 16
 ---

 In this section, we will deploy a new service `app4` and configure `HTTPRoute` with `HTTPS` listener with Custom VPC Lattice Domain.
-We will then test connectivity from `app1` to `app4`.
+We will then test connectivity from `app1` to `app4` using the custom domain name and our Private Authority Certificate and Certificate Manager [created in the pre-requisite section](/6-network-security/2-vpc-lattice-service-access/2-setup-base-infra/3-acm-pca)

 ![](/static/images/6-network-security/2-vpc-lattice-service-access/lattice-usecase4.png)
 - We Deploy app4 with an HTTPRoute pointing to a custom Domain Name
 - Gateway api controller will create a `DNSEndpoint` object based on the wanted domain name
 - We add External-DNS to create DNS records from the HTTPRoute object
-- VPC Lattice will deal with TLS termination of our custom domain name, thanks to the Certificat we attached to the `app-service-gw`Gateway.
+- VPC Lattice will deal with TLS termination of our custom domain name, thanks to the Certificat we attached to the `app-service-gw` Gateway.

 ## Deploy and register Service `app4` to Service Network `app-services-gw`